 You can also use the Grammarly keyboard to check the text that’s already written.
 Just select the Grammarly keyboard, then tap the “Checky My Text” button on the bottom left to have the app scan your text for errors and provide the opportunity to make corrections.
 If you’re using a hardware keyboard with your iPad, this is the only way it will check your text – it won’t scan as you type.
 A paid subscription will check for more than just the basics, but it is in no way necessary.

 2. Google Gboard

-Search directly from the Google Gboard (installed as part of the Google Search app or separately) by tapping the Google icon in the upper left, which automatically searches for the detected text in your keyboard’s slide-up pane.
+Search directly from Google Gboard by tapping the Google icon on the left above the keyboard, which automatically searches for the detected text you have typed, unless you opt for Translate, YouTube, or Maps instead.
 You can search the emoji library by their names and benefit from Google’s services’ superpowers through AI-predicted text selection and highly capable voice-to-text typing.

 5. GIF Keyboard

 Unlike the other keyboards, GIF Keyboard is an accessory keyboard, not a fully-usable keyboard for text entry.
 It’s solely for finding and sharing GIFs.
 They’re separated into useful categories for quick browsing, and you can search for a specific GIF using a text search, too.
 These images can be shared in Messages or added just about anywhere default text input is available.